The new Academy Museum opens

 This is an important thing for the city, said Oscar winner Tom Hanks, who is a member of the board of directors, in the run-up to a press tour.
 Wonderful films are being made all over the world, but in a place like Los Angeles, created by the Oscar Academy, this museum really has to be “the Parthenon” of all film museums, the actor said.
 The Parthenon is one of the most famous architectural monuments of ancient Greece.

 Stars like Steven Spielberg, Barbra Streisand and George Lucas donated for the building, while film studios, foundations and the super-rich also wrote checks.
-There is the Spielberg gallery, a Barbra-Streisand bridge, and a Netflix terrace.
-Some pillars are named after film greats such as Sophia Loren, Tony Curtis or Rita Moreno, each for a million dollar donation.
+There is the Spielberg Gallery, a Barbra Streisand Bridge, and a Netflix terrace.
+Some pillars are named after film greats like Sophia Loren, Tony Curtis or Rita Moreno, each for a million dollar donation.
 The huge entrance hall is named after the legendary actor Sidney Poitier, who was the first black man to be awarded the Oscar for best leading actor in 1964 for the film “Lilien auf dem Felde”.

 The museum extends over almost 30,000 square meters.
-Parts of the massive collection of the Oscar Academy are exhibited in a gallery area of 4700 square meters, including film posters, scripts, props and costumes: the “Rosebud” sleigh from the classic “Citizen Kane”, Dorothy’s red shoes from the “Wizard of Oz” , a shark dummy from the horror shocker “The Great White Shark”, the original typewriter on which the screenplay for the Hitchcock thriller “Psycho” was written.
+In a gallery area of 4700 square meters, parts of the massive collection of the Oscar Academy are exhibited, including film posters, scripts, props and costumes: the “Rosebud” sleigh from the classic “Citizen Kane”, Dorothy’s red shoes from the “Wizard of Oz” , a shark dummy from the horror shocker “The White Shark”, the original typewriter on which the screenplay for the Hitchcock thriller “Psycho” was written.

 In the gallery named after Spielberg, scenes from over 700 films from all over the world are shown on ten monitors.
 Various filmmakers have their say in several special exhibitions.
 Oscar winner Spike Lee displays a collection of artifacts that shaped his work.
 The Mexican Guillermo del Toro presents his fantasy creatures.